 Our 228-acre campus is an urban forest of more than 3,300 trees, featuring a “smart” irrigation system, water reclamation and cooling systems, recycling program, photovoltaic cells, energy management system, and LED lighting upgrades.
 Together with our physical plant, our campus provides a real-world training ground for environmental sustainability initiatives.
+Our campus held the STARS Silver Rating from 5/28/20-7/20/2023 and we are currently working on updating our sustainability performance to AASHE.

 At Stan State, sustainability is also a social justice issue, as often it is the most vulnerable and marginalized people most affected by environmental issues.
 As such, sustainability will be a recurring theme in strategies and programs designed to create engagement with our community, including those in our Warrior Cross Cultural Center, our culturally based clubs, organizations and affinity groups, and at our annual Social Justice and Indigenous Peoples Conferences.